HEYDEN LAB Department of Chemical Engineering University of South Carolina

 Our primary research interests are in the areas of

 Despite significant advances in computer algorithms and the increasing availability of computational resources, molecular modeling and simulation of large, complex systems at the atomic level remains a challenge and is currently limited to relatively simple, well-defined materials.
 To enable simulations of complex systems that accurately reflect experimental observations, continued advances in modeling potential energy surfaces and statistical mechanical sampling are necessary.
 While studying systems relevant for catalysis, we develop new theoretical and computational tools for the investigation of these complex chemical systems.
-Our tool development efforts are at the interface between engineering, chemistry, physics, and computer science and are rooted in classical, statistical, and quantum mechanics with a special focus on novel multiscale methods.
+Our tool development efforts are at the interface between engineering, chemistry, physics, and computer science and are rooted in classical, statistical, and quantum mechanics with a special focus on novel multiscale methods and uncertainty quantification.

 Follow us on Twitter: